danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 ## Winter weather

 I admit the following section is, in part, an excuse to promote a personal hobbyhorse: [Universal Thermal Climate Index](http://www.utci.org/) (UTCI).
 See, there's something fundamentally broken about the way meteorologists attempt to convey weather conditions to the public.
-A typical forecast will include a bevy of information: temperature, humidity, precipitation/cloudiness, wind speed, pressure, etc. It may even present nice derivatives like heat index and wind chill (which, perplexingly, are typically reported in the same units as temperature).
+A typical forecast will include a bevy of information: temperature, humidity, precipitation/cloudiness, wind speed, pressure, etc. It may even present niche derivatives like heat index and wind chill (which, perplexingly, are typically reported in the same units as temperature).

 What they do not provide (and therefore expect the end-user to infer for themselves via multi-dimensional analysis) is the answer to the question that I care about most: _will I be comfortable outside?_